PulseSPORTS30 Full List: Meet Nigeria's 30 best footballers of the year

 'PulseSPORTS30' will, yearly, feature the best performing players for the season under consideration.

-Beginning with the 2021/22 football season, we acknowledged the footballers of Nigerian heritage who had the most impact in their teams' performances, and helped them by goal contributions, playing major minutes and more.
+Beginning with the 2021/22 football season, we acknowledge the footballers of Nigerian heritage who had the most impact in their teams' performances, and helped them by goal contributions, playing major minutes and more.

 The rankings will also included players whose effort saw them win individual awards.